 The Alt Design Summit in San Fran was the perfect kick-start to this new life change.
 It validated what I was already feeling and gave me the inspiration to follow my gut.
 Many people have referred to what I’m doing as brave and/or crazy.
 It’s funny because it definitely took me awhile to make the decision but once it was made, there was no fear, only excitement.
 All I could think about was the sick feeling of regret I would have if I didn’t do it.
 For me regret trumps fear any time.

-I finally took the leap of faith and quit my job so I can put the energy & time I really desire into the blog and hope that creative opportunities will follow.
+There are lots of reasons to quit your job.
+You might be bored.
+Fed up.
+Feel like you’re at a dead-end.
+You might feel like your bosses aren’t even looking into improving employee morale and job satisfaction.
+Or maybe you just want a change of career.
+Either way, leaving your job because you don’t feel like you fit in is completely fine!
+If you’ve also noticed since being there that the Employee Turnover Rate is high, (you’ve seen more people leave than stay) it might have been the wiser choice to leave and get into something that sets that fire off inside you again.
+I was all of the above so I finally took the leap of faith and quit my job so I can put the energy & time I really desire into the blog and hope that creative opportunity will follow.
 So here I am!
 I’m definitely not a planner or goal-setter, but first on the list is “make a plan” followed by “set some goals”.
 I love this quote because not having a plan does make me a bit anxious, it also excites me.

 This is amazing Melissa!
 I am working towards quitting my full time job to pursue my passion of photography.
 Beautifully written & it totally hits home as I can completely relate to some of the experiences (applying to jobs you’re not interested in).